The Scatter Here Is Too Great

-Bilal Tanweer’s debut novel is a collection of nine interrelated stories tied together by a bomb explosion in Karachi, Pakistan
+A debut collection of nine stories tied together by a bombing in Karachi.

 Each story focuses on a different character whose life is somehow affected by the blast, but their lives are also interwoven with relationships, families, and the city itself.
 Through the characters’ shared experiences, Karachi becomes a dynamic and living entity that acts as a megaphone for their dramas.

 The characters span several generations and have varying world views.
 Nonetheless, they are united by several common themes: struggling father/son relationships, the importance of storytelling, and contemplations on modern life in Karachi.

 The book orbits several people; among them is Comrade Sukhansaz, an aging Communist poet who is in poor mental health and has an estranged relationship with his son.
 The narrative quickly shifts to a young man who has stolen his mother’s car to take a girl on a date.
 This shift is somewhat disorienting, and that disorientation continues throughout the book with each new perspective, but becomes less bothersome as familiar names and places reappear.

 We leap to Sukhansaz’s son, who is a successful businessman with an estranged relationship with his own son.
 The book branches out from Sukhansaz’s lineage and focuses on Sadeq, a young man with a sometimes-illegal job repossessing cars.
 In one of the book’s highlights, Sadeq’s girlfriend tells her younger brother stories to conceal her inner anguish.

 There’s also Akbar, an ambulance driver who attends to the aftermath of the explosion.
 Interpolated throughout is the story of a writer at three stages of his life: boyhood, adolescence, and adulthood.
 His changing perspective reflects the changing nature of Karachi.